 Scenario Description Reference No greenhouse gas constraints in any regions.
-Carbon Tax In 2010, a \$50 per ton tax is placed on carbon.
-The tax increases by \$25 every five years reaching a maximum of \$200 per ton carbon by 2040.
-Other GHGs are not taxed.
-Greenhouse Gas Greenhouse gas concentrations are stabilized at 550 ppm shortly after 2100.
-GHG emissions Concentration intensity is reduced by 18% from 2000 to 2010.
-Thereafter, emissions intensity is reduced Stabilization by 12%, on average, every period.
+Carbon tax In 2010, a \$50 per ton tax is placed on carbon.
+The tax increases by \$25 every five years reaching a maximum of \$200 per ton carbon emitted by 2040.
+Other greenhouse gases are not taxed.
+Greenhouse gas concentration stabilization Greenhouse gas concentrations are stabilized at 550 ppm shortly after 2100.
+Greenhouse gas emissions intensity is reduced by 18% from 2000 to 2010.
+Thereafter, emissions intensity is reduced by 12%, on average, every period.
 Trading is allowed between countries and across gases.